Politics of Gibraltar: European Parliament elections

-Until the United Kingdom’s withdrawal from the European Union in January 2020, Gibraltar was part of the EU under the British Treaty of accession, but had not voted in elections for the European Parliament although its membership of the European Union meant it was affected by European Union law.
+Until the United Kingdom's withdrawal from the European Union in January 2020, Gibraltar was part of the EU under the British Treaty of accession, but had not voted in elections for the European Parliament although its membership of the European Union meant it was affected by European Union law.
 A ten-year campaign to acquire the vote culminated in the case of Matthews v.
 United Kingdom.
 Denise Matthews, a British Citizen resident in Gibraltar, claimed that the exclusion of the Gibraltar electorate from enfranchisement in the European Parliamentary elections was a breach of human rights.
 The European Court of Human Rights decided in her favour, ruling that the European Parliament formed a part of Gibraltar's legislature and held that the UK was bound by its conventions to secure the right for the people of Gibraltar to elect the European Parliament.
-The UK Government passed the European Parliament (Representation) Act in 2003 in order to comply with the ruling.
+The UK Government passed the European Parliament (Representation) Act in 2003 to comply with the ruling.
 Gibraltar was included in the South West England Region for the purposes of European Parliament elections, and first voted in the 2004 election.

 The 2004 European Election was the first UK election in which Gibraltar participated.
 The Conservative Party took 69.52% of the vote, which has generally been interpreted as a protest against the handling of Gibraltar by the Labour Party.
 The Conservatives also campaigned strongly, with the support of the Gibraltar branch of the party and a visit from the party leader Michael Howard.

 In 2009, the Conservatives again topped the poll with 54% but in contrast to 2004 the turnout at 35% was much lower, being comparable to other EU states.

 In 2014 the Liberal Democrat Party topped the poll, but the votes cast in South West England resulted in the none of the Liberal Democrat candidates becoming MEPs.
 Six MEPs were returned, two UKIP, two Conservative, one Labour and one Green.